PRC-Data-Challenge-2024/team_youthful_xerox/README.md

 ```bash
 python module/xgboost_model.py
 ```
 This methods can work very well on balanced dataset.
-But the challenge_set showed a unblaced represtation of each aircraft_type therefore we suggest a new method where instead of prediction the TOW diretly we try to predict the (mean(TOW@ChallengeSet)-TOW).
+But the challenge_set showed a unbalanced representation of each aircraft_type therefore we suggest a new method where instead of predicting the TOW directly we try to predict the (mean(TOW@ChallengeSet)-TOW).
 This methods boosted considerable our performance in the final submission_set.

 Before running the train script we need some inputs that are going to be given using this script :
 ```bash